Syrian rebels say they receive more weapons for Aleppo battle

 But officials from one of the Aleppo-based rebel groups said the supplies were inadequate for the scale of the assault, one of several ground offensives underway with Russian air support.

 "A few (TOW missiles) will not do the trick.
-They need dozens," said one official, declining to be named due to the political sensitivity of the military support programme.
+They need dozens," said one official, declining to be named due to the political sensitivity of the military support program.

 "We received more supplies of ammunition in greater quantities than before, including mortar bombs, rocket launchers and anti-tank (missiles)," said Issa al-Turkmani, a commander in the FSA-affiliated Sultan Murad group fighting in the Aleppo area.
 "We have received more new TOWs in the last few days ...
 We are well-stocked after these deliveries."